 Hi!
 I’m Luis Villa.
-I’m a lawyer and programmer, and currently the Senior Director of Community Engagement at the Wikimedia Foundation.
-I help open innovators and creators do their thing.
+I’m a lawyer and programmer, focused on helping open innovators and creators do their thing.

 My blog, discussing a mix of tech, open source/culture, law, and my personal life.